TonyProkop/tonyprokop.com/content/blog/new-post/index.md

 - Document my journey as a developer
 - An additional asset in the job hunt

-I don't intend for this to be a programming reference, Stackoverflow and CSS Tricks have that covered.
-I'll be sharing my experience as I figure out what it means to be a developer / lead / manager / director / CEO (ok, probably just developer 😜).

-Sounds like I'll need a mashup of a blog and portfolio/resume site.
+I need a mashup of a blog / portfolio / resume site.
 With this in mind, I went to the internet to find inspiration.

 ## Borrow.
 Borrow.
 Borrow.